Lungworm (Angiostrongylus vasorum) in dogs: reducing the risks

 How we produced this module

 Our modules start with a detailed outline and electronic literature search.
 We commission a collaborating author, who is a specialist in the module topic, to write a draft module.
-The collaborating author on this module was Hany Elsheikha.
+The collaborating authors on this module were Hany Elsheikha and Adam Shuttleworth.
 The draft is circulated unsigned to a wide range of commentators, include practising first-opinion vets, other topic specialists, the companies that market any mentioned drugs and other organisations and individuals, as appropriate.
 They can raise points about the interpretation of evidence, ask questions that are important to clinical practice, and present alternative viewpoints.
 There is a rigorous editing and checking process and the result is a module that is evidence-based, impartial and relevant to clinical practice.
 The final module is unsigned because it is the result of collaboration.
 References

 Aziz NA et al. Distribution of Angiostrongylus vasorum and its gastropod intermediate hosts along the rural-urban gradient in two cities in the United Kingdom, using real time PCR.
 Parasit Vectors 2016; 9: 56.